-Trauma training is also being offered from time to time
+Trauma training is also offered from time to time.
+The next training day is on Saturday 29 November 2025: save the date!

 Thank you!

 We hope you are now able to:

 - discuss why people seek asylum and some of their needs - explain the current environment in terms of the global, national and local contexts - explain how SWVG started and how we work together with people who are seeking asylum - discuss aspects of safeguarding and show an awareness of the SWVG policy - describe the SWVG training and support programme for potential volunteers.